miguel-sg-2/FastEddy_tutorial/cases/SBL.rst

 Visualize the output
 --------------------

-Open the Jupyter notebook entitled "FE-TUTORIAL-analyses.ipynb" and execute it.
+Open the Jupyter notebook entitled "MAKE-FE-TUTORIAL-PLOTS.ipynb" and execute it.
 Please ensure you create the plots exactly as shown below.

 XY-plane views of instantaneous velocity components at t=6 h (FE_TEST.4320000):